Online Writing Communities Have Mushroomed

 This is a blogging community that had shut its doors for a while.
 But as of April 2016 they have started approving new member registrations.
 This group has very supportive site owners and members.
 It has a very simplistic points system – points=cash; and it offers other rewards for your activity, as well.
 Use it for personal or business blogging.

 MyLot – Mentioning this site because it has a revenue-share plan.
 It's a discussion forum, not a writing community.
 Use it to practice and hone your writing skills.
-Cash out is $10.
+Cash out is $5.
 Must have a PayPal account.
-Payments are sent the 15th of every month.
+Automatic payments are sent the 15th of every month.

 BitLanders – Testing the waters with this social network.
 If you like tweeting you'll like this platform.
 They allow micro-blogging but encourage blogging.
 The site used to be called Film Annex and originally began to help promote Indie filmmakers.
 This site has its PROs and CONs but if it generates a residual income stream, you will overlook the CONs.
 They have a loyalty points system and you can redeem for cash or other rewards.